Nutrition Test Types You Should Know

 Calcium Urine Test: Measures the amount of calcium passed out of the body through urine.
-Too much calcium can increase the risk of kidney stones, and may be indicative of irregular kidney function.
+Too much calcium can increase the risk of kidney stones and may be indicative of irregular kidney function.

 Iron Test: Measures the level of iron in the blood.
 Iron is essential for the production of red blood cells and for transporting oxygen through the body.
-Individuals who do not consume enough iron through their diets may develop an iron deficiency.
+Individuals who do not consume enough iron in their diets may develop an iron deficiency.
 Iron tests are often ordered alongside the total iron-binding capacity (TIBC) test.

 Magnesium RBC Test: Measures the level of magnesium in the red blood cells.
 Magnesium is a mineral that plays an essential role in energy production, muscle and nerve function, and heart health.